 What did you want to be when you were at school/growing up?
 If it was different, why did you change your mind?

-Can you describe what you do in 1 sentence?
+Can you describe your work/what you do in one sentence?

-What qualities do you think you need to do your job well?
+What three qualities do you think you need to do your job well?

 Why would you recommend your career to a young person?

 I would recommend psychology to anyone who wants to make a real difference in people’s lives.
 I am constantly inspired and moved by my clients and no day is ever the same.
 I would highlight the sheer variety and breadth of the field – I have had the opportunity to do clinical work, research, and media work (including appearing on live TV) alongside my counselling work.
 It is also a career that offers flexibility, enabling me to bring up my two children alongside working – and being a mum has enhanced my work and being a psychologist has helped my parenting.

 What has been your biggest career disappointment or challenge and how did you overcome it?